 NOTE: Fine hair occurs naturally, there isn’t anything permanent that you can do to change the width of your hair strands.

 Thin hair refers to the number of strands, or density.
 Having a lower number of hair strands can be seen with normal or even coarse hair.
 Thin hair also doesn’t have volume naturally, so it’s important to go easy on products and stick with styles that make hair appear more voluminous.

 If you don’t have naturally thin hair, your hair is thinning and you may have some options: you can start with using products that help regrow hair (you’ve seen the commercials).
-You should also see a dermatologist/trichologist to determine if there is an underlying medical condition that is causing your hair to thin.Knowing the difference between fine vs. thin hair is important to help you determine the best… Click To Tweet
+You should also see a dermatologist/trichologist to determine if there is an underlying medical condition that is causing your hair to thin.Knowing the difference between fine vs. thin hair is important to help you determine the best hair care regimen for you.
+Click To Tweet

 Knowledge is power, right??